credential-handler/chapi.io/developers/verifiers/multicredentials.md

 Next, click "Request Verifiable Presentation" to request that your wallet share these credentials with the Playground's Verifier.

-In the demo Veres Wallet you'll see each of the credentials you selected (plus the ability to select which ones you want to verify).
+The Wallet should display each of the credentials it fould based on your selection.
+It may also provide the ability to select specific ones to be verified.
+The demo Veres Wallet presents the credential selection as follows:

 ![Multiple credentials listed within the Veres Demo Wallet are ready for selection.
 A Share button is available to send credential information to the Verifier.](multiple-credential-selection-within-wallet.jpg)